mozilla/mozmill/mozprocess/README.md

 provides python process management via an operating system and platform transparent interface to Mozilla platforms of interest.
 Mozprocess aims to ensure the ability to robustly terminate a process on Windows, OS X, and Linux.
-Mozprocess utilizes and extends `subprocess.Popen` to these ends
+Mozprocess aims to provide the ability to robustly terminate a process (by timeout or otherwise), along with any child processes, on Windows, OS X, and Linux.
+Mozprocess utilizes and extends `subprocess.Popen` to these ends.

 # API